UBank deceased estates are managed centrally by the NAB Bereavement Support team.

 When we request copies of documents, such as a Will, we need them to be certified.
 For information on how to certify documents correctly, please check out the links below.

-If there are sufficient funds available in a personal deposit account, you can ask us to pay up to $15,000 directly to the funeral service to help cover funeral expenses.
+If there are sufficient funds available in a personal deposit account, you can ask us to pay directly to the funeral service to help cover funeral expenses.
 If you’ve already paid the funeral expenses, you can ask us for a reimbursement.
 If there aren’t enough funds in the account, we can still make a part payment with the money available.

 To do this, we’ll need to receive an email from either: